 I've worked in the communications field for companies such as Hewlett Packard and Hyundai, been a writer and editor for newspapers and magazines, and taught non-fiction writing courses (aka rhetoric) for Colorado State University and Cardinal Stritch University in Wisconsin.

-I'm a member of the Society for Children's Book Writers and Illustrators (SCBWI), Mystery Writers of Amerca (MWA), American Crime Writers League (ACWL), Western Writers of America (WWA), and the Oklahoma Writers Federation.
+I'm a member of the Society for Children's Book Writers and Illustrators (SCBWI), Mystery Writers of Amerca (MWA), American Crime Writers League (ACWL), and the Oklahoma Writers Federation.

 For answers to questions I am frequently asked, check FAQ on the menu bar.